 Awards for Cooperative Wisdom

-We are proud to announce that Cooperative Wisdom has won The Pinnacle Book Achievement Award for Self-Help, the Best Books Award for Social Change, an Indie Book Award for Social Change from Foreward Books and a Mind, Body Spirit Award for Self Help.
+We are proud to announce that Cooperative Wisdom has won a Gold Nautilus Award for Relationships, The Pinnacle Book Achievement Award for Self-Help, the Best Books Award for Social Change, an Indie Book Award for Social Change from Foreward Books and a Mind, Body Spirit Award for Self Help.

 Learn about our media appearances, workshops, presentations and other events.
 To get on our calendar, contact Green Wave Books.CURRENT EVENTS